Timothy C. Hain, MD• Page last modified: January 11, 2023

 Some groups advocate endoscopic exploration of the middle ear and "clearing of adhesions" from the round window niche.
 It is claimed that adhesions are present in about 20% of round windows.
 We are dubious that this can be done without additional morbidity to the tympanic membrane (from the endoscope).
 This procedure also adds a requirement for added cost, specialized equipment and skill to an otherwise rather straightforward procedure.
-We do not encourage this idea.
+We do not favor this idea.
 Rather we think it is best to just use more injections when the first one fails, and occasionally, to use a "double-dose" -- meaning 1 hour of treatment rather than 30 min.
 If this fails, then consider the exploration.

 With respect to timing, protocols that involve rapid administrations of large amounts of drug (here we define rapid as over one week), seem to produce worse hearing results, possibly because gentamicin has a delayed and prolonged effect, extending over weeks-months, and it is difficult to know if you have given enough or too much, over a week.
 (Chia, Gamst et al. 2004).
 In general, we think the slow protocol (i.e. repeat in 1-2 months if no effect) is the best idea.
 In other words, don't do these rapid protocols.